blibli-badak/badak-jenkins-slave/README.md

 ##### To Run it
 docker container run -it badak-jenkins-slave

+Or
+docker container run -it badak-jenkins-slave /bin/bash

 ##### To Buld Image locally
 docker build -t badak-jenkins-slave ./